Legacy of George Washington: Presidential precedents

 On January 8, 1790, Washington gave his First Inaugural Address to a joint session of congress.
 Now known as the State of the Union Address, it established a platform to implement article 2 section 3 of the Constitution which states the president, "shall from time to time give to the Congress Information of the State of the Union, and recommend to their Consideration such Measures as he shall judge necessary and expedient".
 Presidents ever since have given State of the Union Addresses to Congress once a year.

 The president's Cabinet and the selection of cabinet members is also not explicitly stated in the Constitution.
 Washington understood the importance of receiving counsel and thus established the practice of appointing secretaries of the Executive Departments.
 Article II Section 2 of the Constitution gives him the power to do so and states the President, "with the advice and consent of the senate... shall appoint... all other officers of the United States."

 By serving for just eight years, Washington showed that it is acceptable and honorable for a president to step down after two terms in office.
 This was common practice by all presidents thereafter with the exception of Franklin D. Roosevelt who was elected to four terms of office.
-The twenty second amendment of the United States Constitution ratified in 1951, set the term limit to two terms maximum for all future presidents, thus transforming the tradition into law.
+The Twenty-second Amendment to the United States Constitution, ratified in 1951, set the term limit to two terms maximum for all future presidents, thus transforming the tradition into law.
 George Washington stepped down from the presidency and assured a smooth transition between his administration and the incoming administration of John Adams.
 He refused to run for another term and proved that the president can willingly step down from his position and trust the democratic voting process to select the next president.